Clarence Sinclair Bull: Career

-Clarence Sinclair Bull was born in Sun River, Montana, in 1896.
-His career began when Samuel Goldwyn hired him in 1920 to photograph publicity stills of the Metro-Goldwyn-Mayer film studio's stars.
+Based on his informal photographs, Bull was hired by Samuel Goldwyn in 1918 as a full-time publicity still photographer for Metro-Goldwyn-Mayer stars.
 He is most famous for his photographs of Greta Garbo, taken between 1926 and 1941.
 Bull's first portrait of Garbo was a costume study for the silent romantic drama film Flesh and the Devil in September 1926.
+He famously photographed her in character in the title role for Mata Hari (1931).
+Bull became a favorite of Garbo's, and was the only studio portrait artist whom she would allow to photograph her.
+He is estimated to have taken over 4,000 photographs of Garbo over the course of his career.

-Bull was able to study with the great Western painter, Charles Marion Russell.
 He also served as an assistant cameraman in 1918.
 Bull was skilled in the areas of lighting, retouching and printing.
-He was most commonly credited as "C.S.
-Bull."
+He was most commonly credited as "C. S. Bull."